-To work in unison with the development Services Department to create and implement integrated opportunities for asset management and service The asset register has been updated with all movable and immovable assets, including investment property, and is in compliance with all applicable standards of GRAP.
+To work in unison with the development Services Department to create and implement integrated opportunities for asset management and service To ensure compliance with COGTA guidelines for infrastructure Assets Management in local Government planning.
+The asset register has been updated with all movable and immovable assets, including investment property, and is in compliance with all applicable standards of GRAP.
 The verification, conditional assessment, and revaluation of infrastructure assets have been done and updated in the asset register in compliance with Grap 17.
 No impairment reports have been made to date.
 Movable assets are verified on an annual basis.
-The asset register is updated, on planning a monthly basis, with asset acquisitions (movable and immovable), disposals, and movements.
+The asset register is updated, on a monthly basis, with asset acquisitions (movable and immovable), disposals, and movements.